Descaling with Citric Acid: The Best Method for Your Coffee Machine

 Descaling Process for Espresso Machines

-Fill the machine’s water reservoir with the citric acid solution and run a brewing cycle to allow the solution to touch every surface that interacts with water.
+Descaling an espresso machine with citric acid is a breeze.
+It’s just like cleaning with vinegar or brewing coffee.
+I fill the machine’s water reservoir with the citric acid solution and run a brewing cycle.
+Let the solution work its magic on every surface that touches water.

 Comparison with Other Methods